Davenads/PoE-Data/poeninjaAPI-2025.md

 ### PoE2 API Caveats

-1. Undocumented: These endpoints may change without notice
+1. **Endpoint Change**: The API structure was updated on Oct 30, 2025 (from `/currencyexchange/overview` to `/exchange/current/overview`)
-2. No Sparkline Data: `paySparkLine` and `receiveSparkLine` not available yet
+2. **Sparkline Data Available**: New API includes sparkline data with 7-day trends
-3. Limited Historical Data: Only current prices available
+3. **Case-Sensitive League Names**: Must match exactly
-4. Case-Sensitive League Names: Must match exactly
+4. **Not All Leagues Available**: Some temporary leagues (like "Dawn") may not be in the API yet - use browser scraping fallback

 ### League Name Mapping